leagman1/vtxServerPanel/README.md

-# vtxServerPanel
+# Vertex Server Panel
-Simple server panel for the pre-alpha game Vertex.
+Simple admin console for the pre-alpha game Vertex.
 Can start and stop a single server and edit its settings.

-Designed on and for 1080p monitors.
+Designed for 1080p.

 # Requirements

 A recent stable nodejs version.
 Any should work, the app does not use advanced features.

 # Usage